brbranch/dots-tween/README.md

 ### Updated to Unity 2022.3 LTS

-Tweening library for Unity ECS/DOTS 1.0.11
+Tweening library for Unity ECS/DOTS
+Updated for Entities 1.0.16
-Now uses Entities Graphics library from Unity.
+Uses Entities Graphics library from Unity.
-Developed on `2022.3.5f1`, in case you were wondering :)
+Developed on `2022.3.9f1`, in case you were wondering :)

 ## Table of Contents